Ishan Pandey

-Ishan Pandey (born 2 March 1998) is a Nepali cricketer who plays a left-handed opening batsman.
-He has played for the Nepal under-19 and senior cricket teams.
+Ishan Pandey (born 2 March 1998) is a Nepalese cricketer who plays a left-handed batsman and bowls right-arm offspin.
+He has played for Nepal National Cricket Team and Nepal U19s.
+He is also medical doctor.

 In September 2019, Pandey was named in Nepal's squad for the 2019–20 Singapore Tri-Nation Series and the 2019–20 Oman Pentangular Series.
 He made his T20I debut for Nepal, against Zimbabwe, in the Singapore Tri-Nation Series on 27 September 2019.
 Pandey was part of Nepal's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
+He made his ODI debut for Nepal against the United States in the 2026 Nepal Tri-Nation Series on 16 May 2026.

 He is also a medical doctor in addition to being a cricketer.